 An ultrasound may be able to detect a swollen fallopian tube.
 Generally, if the swelling is large enough to be detected by ultrasound, the hydrosalpinx is severe.

-A laparoscopy is a minimally-invasive surgical technique in which the doctor makes a small incision in the abdomen and inserts a narrow, flexible, instrument called a laparoscope.
+A laparoscopy is a minimally invasive surgical intervention technique in which the doctor makes a small incision in the abdomen and inserts a narrow, flexible, instrument called a laparoscope.
 The end of the laparoscope is equipped with a lighted camera to allow the doctor to view the inside of your pelvic cavity.
 Your doctor will introduce a dye into your uterus through your cervix, and use the laparoscope to see if the dye flows out of the fallopian tube.
 If it does not, that may be an indication of a hydrosalpinx.

 Pregnancy and Hydrosalpinx